jeremysteele/FauxCPU/README.md

 It features 3 8-bit general purpose registers, an 8-bit stack pointer, and 16 whole bits of addressable memory.

+The system itself is set at a nice smooth 1 MIPS.
+Video output is still a work in progress, but is intended to run as fast as possible for now.
+Eventually it'll be moved to OpenGL or something a bit more efficient than GDI.

 The display output supports 4-bit color (CGA palette), currently at a 64x64 resolution but will be increased to 128x128 in the future.
 Video memory is directly mapped to system memory.

 ## Registers